 This story was first published for the 1709 Blog, where I regularly write about copyright law in entertainment, technology and media.

 A California court ruling from April has raised concerns regarding its potential impact on copyright ownership.
 In Dynamex Operations West, Inc. v.
-Superior Court of Los Angeles, the matter before the court was a wage dispute, which required the court to consider the standard to apply in determining whether workers should be classified as employees, or as independent contractors.
+Superior Court of Los Angeles, the matter before the court was a wage dispute.
+The court was asked to consider the standard to apply in determining whether workers should be classified as employees, or as independent contractors.

 Nowhere in the 85-page judgement is “copyright” or even “intellectual property” mentioned.
 However, in a state with so many media and software companies, the new ruling could affect whether a creator or a company gets to claim ownership as the original author of a work.
 In deciding if a worker is eligible for statutory employment protections, Dynamex replaced a complex multi-factor consideration with a simple three-part “ABC” test.
 Now, Californian companies are burdened with the requirement to prove that all three parts weigh against an employment relationship.